ByoundG/token-contracts/README.md

-# sale-contracts
+# token-contracts

-Code for the new token foundry token and sale base contracts.
+Code for the new token foundry implementation .

 ## Contracts

-- [Sale.sol](/contracts/Sale.sol): Abstract base contract from which all sales inherit.
-It implements a basic sale structure and common functions.
-- [DisbursementHandler.sol](/contracts/DisbursementHandler.sol): Contract that is used by the sale in order to lock tokens until a timestamp.

 ## Instructions